ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 Set the maximum value of post offices budget.

 *Note*\
-Mod is trying to set the budget value so that there is at least one post van waiting in each of the post offices.
+Mod is trying to set the budget value so that there is at least one post van and one post truck waiting in each of the post offices.

 ### Taxi